-- pdf_out An IncrementalPdfFileWriter containing the data to sign. - existing_fields_only If True, never create a new empty signature field to contain the signature.
-If False, a new field may be created if no field matching field name exists. - bytes_reserved Bytes to reserve for the CMS object in the PDF file.
+- pdf_out A PDF file writer (usually an IncrementalPdfFileWriter) containing the data to sign. - existing_fields_only If True, never create a new empty signature field to contain the signature.
+If False, a new field may be created if no field matching field_name exists. - bytes_reserved Bytes to reserve for the CMS object in the PDF file.
 If not specified, make an estimate based on a dummy signature. - appearance_text_params Dictionary with text parameters that will be passed to the signature appearance constructor (if applicable). - output Write the output to the specified output stream.
 If None, write to a new BytesIO object.
-Default is None.

-- in_place Sign the original input stream in-place.
+Default is None. - in_place Sign the original input stream in-place.
 This parameter overrides output. - chunk_size Size of the internal buffer (in bytes) used to feed data to the message digest function if the input stream does not support memoryview.
 Default is 4096.